Minnesota becomes the latest state to allow medical marijuana for people with Alzheimer’s.

 “Any policy decisions about cannabis are difficult due to the relative lack of published scientific evidence,” she said.

 However, she pointed to evidence that medical marijuana can lead to improvements in patients’ mood, sleeping, and behavior as justification.

 Alzheimer’s advocacy groups have acknowledged those benefits but noted the studies are limited so far.

 “Symptoms such as agitation and aggression could in theory be counteracted by the effects of cannabis or its components,” according to the United Kingdom’s Alzheimer’s Society.

-“However, scientific reviews have found that the trials and studies so far have generally been small or of low quality (see here and here for references), making it difficult to come to an informed conclusion.”
+“However, scientific reviews have found that the trials and studies so far have generally been small or of low quality (see here and

 In a statement to Healthline, the Alzheimer’s Association in the United States said that “marijuana is, essentially, an untested drug in Alzheimer’s disease.”